Q: Why is the RM considering a wastewater project?

 A: A low pressure sewer system is consistent with the approach taken in other communities with similar population density and land usage.
 It is the right fit for the RM, and a further benefit of a low-pressure sewer is cost to the property owner.
 Low pressure sewer systems are typically one-third the cost of a gravity system.
 Low pressure system pipes can be installed using a tunneling method that requires minimal excavation and is less disruptive to roads, utilities, trees and landscaping than the gravity sewer systems typically found in urban areas.
 A low pressure sewer requires septic tank and pump to be maintained by property owner.

-Q: How much will the project cost?
+Q: How much would the project cost?

 A: The cost to install the sewer mains, lift stations and force mains for Schanzenfeld and Reinfeld is estimated to be $14 million.
-The cost of this part of the project is offset by $10.2 million in anticipated grants from the federal and provincial governments, leaving the RM’s share at around $3.78 million.
+The cost of this part of the project would be offset by $10.2 million in anticipated grants from the federal and provincial governments, leaving the RM’s share at around $3.78 million.

 The contribution into Winkler Regional Wastewater Treatment Plant is estimated to be $10.4 million, offset by anticipated government grants of $7.6 million, leaving the RM’s share of approximately $2.8 million for the new construction.
 An additional $652k would be provided to Winkler representing a contribution towards their existing infrastructure leaving the RM’s total cost of purchasing capacity at approximately $3.4 million.